sbaldrich/ticketeer-reloaded/README.md

 #### Running Ticketeer

+* Ticketeer expects to find a Rabbit server running on `localhost` with default config.
-After cloning the repository, run `bower install` to install some dependencies.
+* After cloning the repository, run `bower install` to install some dependencies.
 (Don't have bower?
 Get it [here](http://bower.io/#install-bower)).

-Run `./gradlew bootRun` to start the application on port 8080.
+* Run `./gradlew bootRun` to start the application on port 8080.
 The default username is `sbaldrich` with password `password`.